VinoliaTsitsi/VINTSI535_BCL2401_F-02_Vinolai-Tsitsi_JSL07/README.md

 - **Functionality:** Your modifications will be assessed for adherence to project requirements.
 - **Commit History:** Your commit messages and history will reflect your development process.

-Get going and celebrate your progress 🥳🥳🥳
+Get going and celebrate your progress 🥳🥳🥳 Vinolia